The unique challenges of workplace safety

 Modern-day safety challenges

 In the past, core risk factors included things like manual handling, falls, and mental health, but as the years go on, new threats have come to light.
-“An emerging threat for the industry is the rise of community-based violence and anti-social behaviour towards retail workers” Keith says – a shocking trend, which has triggered recent campaigns to raise awareness, and help stop abuse.
+“An emerging threat for the industry is the rise of community-based violence and anti-social behaviour towards retail workers” Keith says.
+This is a shocking trend, which has triggered recent campaigns to raise awareness, and help stop abuse.

 More to OHS than meets the eye